kumarallamraju/avd/avd-poc-planning.md

 23. Manage >> Assignments
 24. +Add ; Add AD/AAD users/groups

+25. Since this is an Azure Active Directory (AAD) based identity, you have to add "Virtual Machine User" RBAC role on the host pool resource group.
+If you want to login via AVD webclient, please add targetisaadjoined:i:1 property in the host pool's RDP properties advanced section.
+This info is documented at https://docs.microsoft.com/en-us/azure/virtual-desktop/deploy-azure-ad-joined-vm

 AVD Web Client: https://aka.ms/connectAVD

 Download the Windows Desktop Client: https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/windowsdesktop and install it on your laptop/desktop